- About Us

 In May 2016, Kristin graduated from IU Southeast with distinction and a 3.64 GPA, earning a Bachelor of Arts in journalism with a concentration in education.
 Her marketing and communications work with HCCF led the Foundation to hire her full time.
 In June 2016, she became the Communications Associate.

 Kristin helps with HCCF’s external communications efforts, and she leads HCCF’s social media activities.
-She also takes photos; films video; designs ads and infographics; continues to maintain and update HCCF’s fund catalog, website and engagement platform; writes fund information sheets and completes other tasks.
+She takes photos, films video, designs ads and infographics, writes pieces for the monthly e-newsletter, continues to maintain and update HCCF’s website, writes fund information sheets and completes other tasks.
 Kristin values teamwork, and she completes projects with the other HCCF staff members.

 Kristin is certified in Hootsuite, a social media managing tool.
 In October 2016, she completed the Building Dynamic Boards of Directors nonprofit board training program at HCCF.
 Through the foundation, Kristin is a member of Indiana Philanthropy Alliance and the Center for Nonprofit Excellence.